vdimensions/mason/README.md

  - verman
  - packager

-The tools are bundled each into a respective MSBuild target, which means one just needs to install the target's relevant nuget package in order for the given tool start working on the target project.
+The tools are bundled each into a respective MSBuild target, which means one just needs to install the target's relevant nuget package in order for the given tool start working on the given project.

 There is no dependency among the tools themselves, you are free to use only one or all of the above.
 Continue reading to discover each tool purpose and specific configuration.